 The South Coast of Iceland is one of its most popular regions.
 It hosts many of the most famous sites that are accessible from Route 1.

-You can see waterfalls like Seljalandsfoss and Skogafoss, glaciers such as Eyjafjallajokull and Solheimajokull, and coastal features such as the Dyrholaey rock arch and the Reynisdrangar sea stacks.
+You can see waterfalls like Seljalandsfoss and Skogafoss, glaciers such as Eyjafjallajokull and Solheimajokull, and coastal features such as the Dyrholaey Rock Arch and the Reynisdrangar Sea Stacks.

-The South Coast section of the Ring Road ends at the Jokulsarlon glacier lagoon, which is as majestic in March as it is the rest of the year, though some travelers extend the trip to the town of Hofn.
+The South Coast section of the Ring Road ends at the Jokulsarlon Glacier Lagoon, which is as majestic in March as it is the rest of the year, though some travelers extend the trip to the town of Hofn.

-When traveling this route, you'll be tempted to detour and see sites like the Hraunfossar region, Barnafoss waterfalls, the Deildartunguhver hot spring, and the Vatnsnes Peninsula, the best seal-watching spot in the country.
+After passing through North Iceland and reaching Akureyri, the Ring Road continues through the country’s greener western region.
+When traveling this route, you'll be tempted to detour and see sites like the Hraunfossar Region, Barnafoss Waterfalls, the Deildartunguhver Hot Spring, and the Vatnsnes Peninsula, the best spot for seal watching in Iceland.

-- Learn about the Top Things to See From Akureyri to Snaefellsnes
+- Learn about the Top Things To See From Akureyri to Snaefellsnes

 Iceland’s most popular sightseeing trail is the Golden Circle.
 It's definitely worth including in any visit to Iceland.

 It's easy to follow the route all year round, even throughout March.
-The trail will bring you to three of Iceland’s most famous sites: Thingvellir National Park, Geysir Geothermal Area, and Gullfoss waterfall.
+The trail will bring you to three of Iceland’s most famous sites: Thingvellir National Park, Geysir Geothermal Area, and Gullfoss Waterfall.

 The Thingvellir National Park is a UNESCO World Heritage Site.
 It was the founding site of the Althingi in the year 930, which is the world’s oldest parliamentary assembly.

 The national park is located in both North America and Europe, in a geological sense, as it sits between the North American and Eurasian tectonic plates.
-This is what gives it such incredible geology, like the Silfra ravine.
+This is what gives it such incredible geology, like the Silfra Ravine.

 The Geysir Geothermal Area has its own claim to fame.
 The English word "geyser" comes from the Icelandic "Geysir," the name of Iceland's most famous hot spring geyser.

-Though Geysir is no longer active, its sister, Strokkur geyser, erupts every five to ten minutes and can blast water higher than 66 feet (20 meters).
+Though Geysir is no longer active, its sister, Strokkur Geyser, erupts every five to ten minutes and can blast water higher than 66 feet (20 meters).
 The surrounding area is also filled with hot springs, steam vents, and mud pots.

 As well as the main sights, there are plenty of worthwhile detours along the Golden Circle with more natural beauty to discover.
+This Golden Circle guide can help you map out your route and learn more about the places worth stopping for.

 The Snaefellsnes Peninsula is accessible year-round and continues to attract many visitors.
 Due to the diversity of its landscapes, this area is often nicknamed "Iceland in Miniature."

 Though the mountain passes are likely to be closed (and really should be avoided in March even if open), you can still drive along both sides of the peninsula.
+This still leaves plenty of accessible highlights around the coast, many of which are among the top things to do on the Snaefellsnes Peninsula.

-The route will introduce you to places like Ytri Tunga beach, which is famous for its seals.
-There are also the Londrangar basalt cliffs, Snaefellsjokull glacier and volcano, the fishing villages of Arnarstapi and Hellnar, and the Kirkjufell mountain, to name a few.
+The route will introduce you to places like Ytri Tunga Beach, which is famous for its seals.
+There are also the Londrangar Basalt Cliffs, Snaefellsjokull Glacier and Volcano, the fishing villages of Arnarstapi and Hellnar, and the Kirkjufell Mountain, to name a few.

 If you get charmed by this beautiful peninsula, you can book accommodation in Snaefellsnes and make the most of your time there.

-The Eastfjords in March in Iceland
+The Eastfjords in Iceland in March

 While snow will block some of the roads, particularly the mountain passes, you should still be able to navigate the Ring Road and some of the coastal routes.